 The Rhodes Mock Trial program has set a standard of excellence typical of many programs at the college.
 Mock Trial began at Rhodes in 1987, when the national tournament consisted of only 56 teams.
 Since that time, the tournament has blossomed to include more than 650 teams.
 In the years that Rhodes has competed, we have created an impressive name for ourselves.
-We have placed more than 25 teams in the nation′s "top ten" and also hold the current record for consecutive national championship tournament appearances at 31 years.
+We have placed more than 25 teams in the nation′s top 10, and also hold the current record for consecutive national championship tournament appearances at 33 years.
 In those 31 years, only once did we not finish with at least an Honorable Mention.
-We have made it to the national final round eight times and have won the national championship on four separate occasions.
+We have made it to the national final round nine times and have won the national championship on four separate occasions.
 We are one of the only four schools to have won consecutive national titles and are the only school to have twice accomplished that feat.
 Rhodes also has earned more than 120 All-American awards, given to students who have excelled in their particular roles at the National Championship Tournament.

 Rhodes Mock Trial Strives for excellence in every component of the competition.
 In doing so, each individual will be challenged to improve the limits of his or her ability.
 We strive to compete fiercely while also maintaining a high degree of integrity and collegiality.